filecoin-project/venus/CONTRIBUTING.md

 ### Code Reviews

 `go-filecoin` requires 2 approvals for all PRs.
-We use the following process, which aims to merge code quickly and efficiently, while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.
+We use the following process, which aims to merge code quickly and efficiently while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.

 The first review is done by a committer.
 Once they deem it ready for merge, they will assign a maintainer for the second review.
 Once the PR has 2 Approvals and blocking comments have been addressed, the committer rebases and merges the PR.

 If your PR hasn't been reviewed in 3 days, pinging reviewers via Github or community chat is also welcome and encouraged.

 We use the following conventions for code reviews: